sanjayk0330/Quantum-Computing/QOSF_2024/Readme.md

 The subset [] are the elements in [1, 2, 3, 4, 5, 6] that are less than 7.
 ```

+ADD AUGMENTATIONS AND THEIR GRAPHS

-In general, we can assume there are more solution states than incorrect states; however, we can always resolve the issue by augmenting the circuit to 2n+3 qubits.
+In general, we can assume that there are more solution states than incorrect states; however, we can always resolve the issue by augmenting the circuit to 2n+3 qubits.